Home » Nourishing Recipes » Desserts » Best Cookies For Coffee: Easy Pairings Plus Recipe

 glass mixing bowls – this set is perfect, and includes three different sizes.
 I use them for everything.

-silicone spatula – I used to always use wood spoons but I really like these silicone spatulas, especially for batters and dough.
+silicone spatula – I used to always use wooden spoons, but I really like these silicone spatulas, especially for batters and dough.

 Whisk – needed to combine oil with pretty much any ingredient.